Calm and welcoming therapy room in Glasgow

 What I Can Help With

 People come to counselling for many different reasons.
-Sometimes there is a clear difficulty they want support with, and at other times it is a more general sense that something does not feel right.
-You do not need to fit neatly into a category to benefit from counselling.
+You do not need to fit neatly into a category to benefit from support.

 Anxiety & Panic